GoogleChrome/web.dev/src/site/content/en/blog/maskable-icon/index.md

 Since maskable icons need to support a variety of shapes, you supply an opaque image with some padding that the browser can later crop into the desired shape and size.
-It's best not to rely on any particular shape, since it can vary by browser and per platform.
+It's best not to rely on any particular shape, since the ultimately chosen shape can vary by browser and per platform.

 <figure class="w-figure w-figure--inline-right">
   <video class="w-screenshot" autoplay loop muted playsinline aria-label="Different masks applied to a maskable icon">